-It isn’t hard for translators to understand the basic meaning of murias, but they do struggle somewhat with how best to put it into English.
-Take the translators of the classic King James for instance.
-In Hebrews 12:22, they go with “innumerable” to translate it, but in Revelation 5:11-12 they render it “ten thousand times ten thousand.”
+In Hebrews 12:22, the New Testament’s original Greek uses the word murias to describe the number of angels that God created.
+It is from this word that we get our word “myriads.”
+While it isn’t hard for translators to understand the basic meaning of murias, they do struggle somewhat with figuring out the best way to translate it into English.
+Take the translators of the classic King James Version for instance.
+In Hebrews 12:22, they go with “innumerable” to translate murias, but they render it “ten thousand times ten thousand” in Revelation 5:11-12.
 In Acts 19:19, they translate it as “fifty thousand,” but in Luke 12:1 they again use “innumerable.”
-In Acts 21:20, it’s “thousands,” while in Jude 14 it’s “ten thousands.”
+In Acts 21:20, it’s “many thousands,” while in Jude 1:14 it’s “ten thousands.”

 The challenge of precisely translating murias has led some translators to basically jam the Greek word straight into the English by rendering it “myriads.”
 This could be called a transliteration rather than a translation.
 For example, in the New American Standard Version, Hebrews 12:22 reads “myriads of angels.”
 Likewise, Revelation 5:11 reads “myriads of myriads.”

 While I understand why murias might be translated as “innumerable,” we shouldn’t think that God created an infinite, limitless, never-ending number of angels.
 To the contrary, there really is only a certain number of them.
 No doubt it is an exceedingly high number, but it is a countable number, at least countable by God.